zunzuncito/violetear-docs/post/allocs.md

 {{< / highlight >}}

-Was evident that splitting the path by using a regular expression was the most efficient way to go, I changed the function to someethinig like this:
+Was evident that splitting the path by using a regular expression was the most efficient way to go.
+I changed the function to something like this:

 ```go
 func (r *Router) splitPath(p string) []string {